Electric Motorsport

 Overview

-You’ll develop practical applications through the laboratory activities and Formula Student whilst also developing your problem-solving, communication and critical thinking abilities, as well as your creativity, technical skills and the use of industry-relevant software.
-Working on the Oxford Brookes Racing Formula Student car development will help you to put the theory and practical work into action to construct and deliver a fully functioning Electric Racing Car, developing highly sought-after skills and experience.
+You’ll develop practical applications through the laboratory activities while developing your problem-solving, communication and critical thinking abilities, as well as your creativity, technical skills and the use of relevant software.
+You can put the theory and practical work into action to construct and deliver a fully functioning electric racing car with the Oxford Brookes Racing Formula Student Team.
+And you can develop sought-after skills and experience by working with the Oxford Brookes Autonomous Team.

 Why Oxford Brookes University?